-(1) Based on the setting above, if BOTH LINE1 and LINE2 inputs are routed to the output at the same time, then the two switches used for the connection short the two input signals together on the output pins.
+(1) Based on the register 108 settings, if BOTH LINE1 and LINE2 inputs are routed to the output at the same time, then the two switches used for the connection short the two input signals together on the output pins.
 The shorting resistance between the two input pins is two times the bypass switch resistance (Rdson).
 In general, this condition of shorting should be avoided, as higher drive currents are likely to occur on the circuitry that feeds these two input pins of this device.

+Table 75.
 Page 0/Register 109: DAC Quiescent Current Adjustment Register